Vanished/VPNBOX/README.md

 ```
 auth-user-pass /etc/openvpn/login
 ```
-You will also see the address of the PVN server in this config file.
+You will also see the address of the VPN server in this config file.
 By default, it should be
 ```
 usa.vanishedvpn.com
 ```